Cal-Poly-Advanced-R/Lab_1/README.md

 * Be deliberate about your objects and object types, and how you choose to store information.

-* Write efficient code: do not duplicate analyses unnecessarily, use loops/map/apply when it is not needed, or create new objects you don't need.
+* Write efficient code: do not duplicate analyses unnecessarily, use loops / map / apply when it is not needed, or create new objects you don't need.

 * Write well-designed code: your main function might rely on helpful smaller functions, and all functions should take reasonable inputs and give reasonable outputs.